hansohn/jupyterhub-chef/README.md

 ### LDAP Authentication

-To enable LDAP Authentication, define the following keys in your attributes file.
+LDAP Authentication is not provided in Jupyterhub out of the box.
+This functionality is provided by the [jupyterhub-ldap-authenticator](https://github.com/hansohn/jupyterhub-ldap-authenticator) package which is installed by default with this cookbook.
+To utilize this package and enable LDAP Authentication, define the following keys in your attributes file.

 ```ruby
 # enable ldap